yusing/Torrenium/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Features

 - Get latest content or search from different rss providers and YouTube
 - Results grouped and sorted by title
-- Direct playback for YouTube content
+- Direct playback for YouTube / Torrent content (WebTorrent Server required)
 - Download torrent/magnet from rss providers
 - Subscribe to keywords, authors and categories and automatically download new content (updated hourly or manually)
-- Video playback on Android/iOS
-- Watch history and resume last watched position on Android/iOS
+- Watch history and resume last watched position
 - Automatically pause download on cellular network, and resume on WiFi/ethernet

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started